 Spinal canal stenosis articles and resources

 It can be overwhelming to learn that your chronic neck or back pain is caused by spinal stenosis.
-This degenerative spine condition develops gradually over time, eventually culminating in unexpected chronic neck or back pain.
-We, at Laser Spine Institute, give high priority to educating our patients about their various conditions, symptoms and treatment choices.
-To help answer some questions you might have about spinal stenosis, we have collected the following helpful spinal stenosis articles for review.
+This degenerative spine condition develops gradually over time, eventually leading to unexpected chronic neck or back pain.
+We, at Laser Spine Institute, give high priority to educating our patients about their various conditions, symptoms and treatment options.

 - How Does a Doctor Determine You Need Canal Stenosis Surgery?